 A Heki 3 roof ventilator, with blind and flyscreen, is fitted in the main living area.
 When the vehicle is being driven the roof ventilator should be fully closed.
 Wind noise may be reduced by closing the night blind (see Appliance Section for operating instructions).
-Further ventilation is provided by a Mini Heki roof ventilator incorporating a night blind and flyscreen.
+Further ventilation is provided by an MPK roof ventilator incorporating a night blind and flyscreen.
+For cleaning, the blind and flyscreen may be hinged down and/or the unit unclipped from the ventilator unit.
+There is a further smaller MPK roof ventilator in the shower.